pocket-portal/zine/README.md

 # Editing the Zine

-1. [Download the fonts](https://github.com/pocket-portal/zine/tree/main/fonts) used for the zine and install them on your computer: [Aileron](https://tipotype.com/underground/aileron/) and [Space Mono](https://www.colophon-foundry.org/custom-projects/space-mono).
+1. [Download the fonts](https://github.com/pocket-portal/zine/tree/main/fonts) used in the zine and install them on your computer: [Aileron](https://tipotype.com/underground/aileron/) and [Space Mono](https://www.colophon-foundry.org/custom-projects/space-mono).

 2. Download the editable version `.docx` of the zine from the [repo](https://github.com/pocket-portal/zine).